philrz/super/docs/tutorials/super-for-jq.md

 {{% tip "Note" %}}

-We are using the `-z` option with `super` in all of the examples, which formats the output as [SUP](../formats/sup.md).
+We are using the `-s` option with `super` in all of the examples, which formats the output as [SUP](../formats/sup.md).
-When running `super` on the terminal, you do not need `-z` as it is the default, but we include it here for clarity and because all of these examples are run through automated testing, which is not attached to a terminal.
+When running `super` on the terminal, you do not need `-s` as it is the default, but we include it here for clarity and because all of these examples are run through automated testing, which is not attached to a terminal.